 This bill amends several sections of the Nebraska Revised Statutes concerning the appointment and oversight of guardians and conservators.
 Key changes include new requirements for background checks for individuals nominated as guardians or conservators.
-Specifically, the bill mandates that these individuals must authorize the Nebraska State Patrol to submit their fingerprints to the Federal Bureau of Investigation for a national criminal history record check, which must be reported to the State Court Administrator.
-The applicant is responsible for the costs associated with this fingerprinting and background check.
-Additionally, the bill clarifies that no report or national criminal history check is required for emergency temporary guardianship or conservatorship applications.
+Specifically, nominees must now authorize the Nebraska State Patrol to submit their fingerprints to the Federal Bureau of Investigation for a national criminal history check, and the results must be reported to the State Court Administrator.
+The bill also stipulates that the applicant is responsible for the costs associated with fingerprinting and the background check.
+Additionally, the requirement for a report or national criminal history check is waived for emergency temporary guardianship or conservatorship applications.

 Statutes affected: